Microsoft/go/eng/doc/fips/README.md

 Versions not listed above are not supported at all.

 > [!NOTE]
-> Note that one can enable or disable certain [OpenSSL features] when building it, diverging from the default configuration.
-The Go runtime does not support all possible configurations, and some may cause the Go runtime to panic during initialization or not work as expected.
-The Go runtime is tested with the default configuration of the supported versions and with the OpenSSL configuration shipped in [Azure Linux].
+> Any build of OpenSSL might have various [OpenSSL features] enabled or disabled, diverging from the default configuration.
+Microsoft Go does not support all possible OpenSSL configurations.
+Some may cause the Go runtime to panic during initialization or not work as expected.
+>
+> The Go runtime is tested with the default configuration of each supported OpenSSL version and with the OpenSSL configurations in the [Azure Linux] 2 and [Azure Linux] 3 distributions.

 ### Dynamic linking